UTNkar/documentation/content/development_tools/ansible.md

 - `deploy`: runs all steps that updates the documentation to the latest version
 - `nginx`: runs the steps necessary to configure nginx for the documentation website

+#### bocken.yml

+Sets up dependencies and the database and updates the bocken system to the latest version on the master branch in the bocken github repo.

+- `setup`: runs all steps that setup dependencies and database.
+- `deploy`: runs all steps that downloads and installs the latest version of moore.
+- `nginx`: runs the nginx role
+- `cron`: runs cron jobs

 #### custom_web_babbage.yml

 Deploys the applications specified in `vars/custom_installations_babbage.yml` to *babbage*.